 Let’s make one thing clear — traditional does not mean old-fashioned!
 While it may integrate influences from decades past, traditional style is more about incorporating those elements into your own personal style.
 It could just be a few specific pieces throughout the room, or it could be the whole room — it really depends on what your personal style is.

-Portraits and paintings of real life are great to incorporate in a traditional room.
-The scenery of any environment, desert, mountains, beach, and countryside, as long as the room's feel matches the painting, you’re moving in the right direction.
-You may also want to incorporate some still life prints featuring food, trees, or animals — these all will give your space a classic, traditional feel.
+Portraits and paintings of real life are great to incorporate into a traditional room.
+The scenery of any environment, desert, mountains, beach, or countryside, as long as the room's feel matches the painting, you’re moving in the right direction.
+You may also want to incorporate some still-life prints featuring food, trees, or animals — these all will give your space a classic, traditional feel.
 Portraits also work beautifully in these spaces.
 Hanging a painting of a person who you want to commemorate creates a great talking point and makes your traditional decor feel more personal.